chardon55/lets-theia/README.md

 is basically like Code-OSS and VSCodium.

-Furthermore, Eclipse Theia is an IDE framework based on Code-OSS, but "not a production-ready IDE".
+Furthermore, Eclipse Theia is an IDE framework based on Code-OSS, also there is already a thing named
+Theia Blueprint but it is "not a production-ready IDE".
 Let's Theia therefore comes to make it as if it is an independent IDE.

 ## License